EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Related Work

-\paragraph{Pre-trained Conversational Models} Other than general language understanding and generation, conversational pre-training is getting increasing attention.
-For instance, DialoGPT~\cite{dialogpt} and Meena~\cite{meena} pre-train the model on massive English Reddit data to acquire the open-domain conversational ability.
-Blender~\cite{blender} and LaMDA~\cite{lamda} establish better conversational skills and more attractive traits by fine-tuning the pre-trained model on high-quality crowd-sourced downstream datasets~\cite{pc, wow, ed}.
-In addition, they present a study on different factors that affect the model, including the model sizes, pre-training, and decoding details to guide future works.
+Besides general language understanding and generation, conversational pre-training is receiving increasing attention.
+For instance, DialoGPT~\cite{dialogpt} and Meena~\cite{meena} pre-train the models on massive English Reddit data to acquire open-domain conversational ability.
+BlenderBot~\cite{blender} and LaMDA~\cite{lamda} establish better conversational skills and more attractive traits by fine-tuning the pre-trained models on high-quality crowdsourced datasets~\cite{pc, wow, ed}.
+In addition, they present studies on different factors that affect the model, including the model sizes, pre-training, and decoding details to guide future works.

 In Chinese, there are also dialogue models pre-trained on large-scale social media data.
-For example, CDial-GPT~\cite{lccc} adopts generative pre-training on the LCCC dataset collected from the Weibo Comments.
-PLATO~\cite{plato} and PLATO-2~\cite{plato2} leverage the discrete latent variable and curriculum learning respectively to improve the generation diversity and quality.
-EVA1.0~\cite{eva} and PLATO-XL~\cite{platoxl} scale up the model sizes to 2.8B and 11B and show impressive conversational ability.
-However, most of these works do not involve many details of how to build a dialogue model.
-In this paper, besides the final model evaluation, we also focus on the key recipes towards a large-scale pre-trained Chinese dialogue model.
+For example, CDial-GPT~\cite{lccc} adopts generative pre-training on the data collected from the Weibo Comments.
+PLATO~\cite{plato} and PLATO-2~\cite{plato2} leverage the discrete latent variable and curriculum learning to improve generation diversity and quality.
+EVA1.0~\cite{eva} and PLATO-XL~\cite{platoxl} scale the model sizes up to 2.8B and 11B and show impressive conversational ability.
+However, most of these works do not involve many details of how a powerful dialogue model is built.
+In this paper, besides the final model evaluation, we also focus on the key recipes toward a large-scale pre-trained Chinese dialogue model.